notclickable-jordan/rainhold/readme.md

 # Overview

 Complete guide to set up a secure, automated server environment.
+Users are managed through LDAP and use Passkeys to sign in.
+Public sites are served from Cloudflare.
+Private sites go through custom DNS via Tailscale.

 ## Virtualization stack